When do babies get easier? Caring for a baby in the early months is challenging. Learn the milestones that make life easier.

 I loved giving my babies solid food, seeing which ones they liked, and helping them taste and feel new flavors and textures.

 8. Putting themselves to sleep

 I dreaded rocking, swinging, bouncing or shushing my babies each time they had to nap or sleep for the night.
 My turning point was when my babies no longer relied on those tactics and could put themselves to sleep.

 Mine were able to sleep on their own early on, but once they woke up, they weren’t able to put themselves back to sleep.
 Not until we sleep trained did they resume and stay asleep for the full 11-12 hours at night (and during nap times).

 Sleeping through the night and putting themselves to sleep were what made caring for a newborn easier for me.
 Once the babies were able to do both of those, life became normal (and I regained my sanity) once again.

-6 to 8 months+: Life becomes (your new) normal again
+10. Life becomes (your new) normal again

 Babies reach milestones at different points in their growth, and as always, all babies are different.